fgvieira/ngsDist/README.md

     zgrep CHROM INPUT.vcf.gz | cut -f 10- | tr "\t" "\n" > INPUT.labels

 ### Evolutionary models
-`ngsDist` biggest strength is the possibility of taking genotype uncertainty (from genotype likelihoods) into account.
-At the moment it can only calculate "p-distance" and JC69 corrected distances, but more complex evolutionary models (e.g. K2P, HKY85) are under development.
+`ngsDist` strength is the possibility of taking genotype uncertainty (from genotype likelihoods) into account but, at the moment, it can only calculate simple "p-distance" and JC69 corrected distances.
+More complex evolutionary models (e.g. K2P, HKY85) are under development.

 ### Bootstrap Trees
 If you want branch support values on your tree, you can use `ngsDist` with the option `--n_boot_rep` and `--boot_block_size` to bootstrap the input data. `ngsDist` will output one distance matrix (the first) for the input full dataset, plus `--n_boot_rep` matrices for each of the bootstrap replicates.
 After, infer a tree for each of the matrices using the program of your choice and plot them.
 For example, using [FastME](http://atgc.lirmm.fr/fastme/) on a dataset with 5 bootstrap replicates: